xdevplatform/chrome-extension-collections/README.md

 Dependencies
 --------

-The following libraries are used in this plugin.
+The following libraries are used in this extension.
 All libraries are included under the js/lib directory to make this source self-contained.

 - Bootstrap (3.0.3): http://getbootstrap.com/